yeti/manticore-iosviewfactory/README.md

 ### View state

 View controllers are cached on first load and reused throughout the application lifetime.
 Application state should be loaded to `[intent savedInstanceState]` when `onResume:` is fired.
 Modified view controller state should be saved `onPause:` when using the history stack.

-The first time a view controller is shown from an intent, `onCreate` is fired once for non-GUI setup.
+The first time a view controller is loaded, `onCreate` is fired once for non-GUI setup.
+This event, however, is skipped if the view controller is loaded directly from MCViewFactory.

-The cached view controllers can be flushed from memory with the following call:
+Cached view controllers can be flushed from memory with the following call:

     [[MCViewModel sharedModel] clearViewCache];